IEC Visa (Working Holiday) Health Insurance for 2024

 BestQuote helps your budget with the IEC insurance requirement (just complete the quote form to instantly see the best options), and check our careers page for the last item above if you are coming to Vancouver, as we are adding to our BestQuote team here too!

 As a Canadian provider of travel health insurance (providing free price comparisons of the Canadian travel insurance marketplace), BestQuote can offer coverage to any nationalities coming to Canada, whether they have already left home or not.
-Every year we help hundreds of International Experience Canada program participants obtain solid insurance coverage at affordable rates to receive their IEC work permit upon entry to Canada.
+Every year, we help hundreds of International Experience Canada program participants obtain solid insurance coverage at affordable rates to receive their IEC work permits upon entry to Canada.

 According to the government of Canada's CIC website concerning IEC requirements, the required insurance must cover health and hospitalization expenses, as well as repatriation costs in the event of a death or emergency return to one's home country.